-Scientists think that the healing abilities of Aloe vera is due to synergy between the 75 bioactive compounds in it.
+Scientists think that the healing ability of Aloe vera is due to synergy between the 75 bioactive compounds in it.

 Science behind Aloe Vera Acne Scars and Pimples TreatmentAloe vera is increasingly recognized for treatment of acne pimples and scars with many aloe vera based products making it to the shelves in recent past.
 To better understand aloe vera acne treatment, it is perhaps a good idea to first reflect on what acne pimples and scars really are.